Tony Abbott: China and Taiwan

 Abbott called the AUKUS (Australia, United Kingdom and United States) defence pact, which is directed at countering Chinese power in the Indo-Pacific region, "the biggest decision that any Australian government has made in decades" as "it indicates that we are going to stand shoulder to shoulder with the United States and the United Kingdom in meeting the great strategic challenge of our time, which obviously, is China".
 Abbott said that Australia would be safer as a result, and cited China's increasing naval firepower as a justification for the deal.

 Abbott strongly supports the de jure recognition of Taiwan as an independent nation.
 In 2021, Abbott attended a regional forum hosted in Taipei and met with Taiwanese President Tsai Ing-wen.
 During a speech, he stated that he wants to help Taiwan end its isolation from global affairs and reaffirmed Australia's solidarity with the country amid increasing tensions with China.
 In the speech, he also referred to China as a "bully" and Chinese President Xi Jinping as "the new red emperor".
 Chinese officials highly criticised Abbott's visit and speech, although Prime Minister Scott Morrison and his government defended his visit.

 Personal life

 In March 2020, an Australian computer security researcher obtained Abbott's passport number and personal phone number after Abbott posted a photo of his aeroplane boarding pass on Instagram.
 The researcher found a security flaw in the online check-in portal of the airline carrier Qantas, that divulged sensitive information given details printed on the pass.

-Abbott has admitted to having smoked cannabis once.

 In September 2021, during the second COVID-19 lockdown in Sydney, Abbott was fined $500 for not wearing a mask in breach of COVID-19 health orders.